-8. Certain of the Credit Facilities are repayable on demand.
-There have also been defaults under the Credit Agreements that the Debtor has failed to address to date.
-Further, RBC has discovered that the Debtor's accounts receivables appear to be materially overstated, leading to a margin deficit of around \$2,000,000 and drawings that exceed the Debtor's credit limit under the Credit Agreements.
-Foster Affidavit, supra at para.
-10. 9.
-As such, on July 24, 2024, RBC formally wrote to the Debtor and Guarantor and demanded repayment of the non-leasing amounts owed to RBC (the "Demand Letters").
-As set out in the Demand Letters, and with respect to the non-leasing Credit Facilities under the Credit Agreements, \$2,736,460.38 was owing by the Debtor to RBC as of July 22, 2024 (the "Demanded Indebtedness").
-Foster Affidavit, supra at paras.
-11-12.
-10. The Demanded Indebtedness was not repaid.
-Foster Affidavit, supra at para.
-13. 11.
-On August 14, 2024, RBC offered the Debtor and the Guarantor an agreement to forbear from taking enforcement steps for approximately 1.5 months, until September 30, 2024.
-Foster Affidavit, supra at para.
-14. 12.
-The proposed forbearance agreement was not signed back by the Debtor or the Guarantor.
-Foster Affidavit, supra at para.
-14. 13.
-On September 18, 2024, RBC delivered to the Debtor and its counsel a notice of intention to enforce security pursuant to subsection 244(1) of the Bankruptcy and Insolvency Act (Canada) (the "BIA").
-Foster Affidavit, supra at para.
-15. 14.
-The Demanded Indebtedness has still not been repaid, in full or in part.
-Foster Affidavit, supra at para.
-16. 5 15.
-At this stage, RBC believes that the only prudent and reasonable path forward is to take any and all steps necessary to protect the Property by having a receiver appointed.
+8. All the non-leasing Credit Facilities are repayable on demand.
+There have also been defaults under the Credit Agreements that the Debtor has failed to address to date, including, without limitation, payment defaults.
+Davé Affidavit, supra at para.
+11.

+9. As such, on January 24, 2025, RBC formally wrote to the Debtor and Guarantors and demanded repayment of the non-leasing amounts owed to RBC (the "Demand Letters").
+Accompanying the Demand Letter to the Debtor on January 24, 2025 was a notice of intention to enforce security (the "BIA Notice") pursuant to subsection 244(1) of the Bankruptcy and Insolvency Act (Canada) (the "BIA").
+As set out in the Demand Letters, CAD \$1,412,660.67 plus USD \$468,354.69 was owing by the Debtor to RBC as at January 16, 2025 in respect of the non-leasing Credit Facilities (the "Demanded Indebtedness"), and a further \$322,743.37 was owing by the Debtor in respect of the leasing Credit Facilities (together with the Demanded Indebtedness, the "Indebtedness").
+Davé Affidavit, supra at paras.
+12-13.

+10. Despite demand, the Demanded Indebtedness was not repaid.
+Davé Affidavit, supra at para.
+14.

+11. On February 7, 2025: (i) RBC asked the Debtor "to get your lawyer to connect with RBC's lawyers ASAP;" and (ii) Harman responded "Yes our lawyers have already contacted RBC lawyers [sic]."
+Davé Affidavit, supra at para.
+15.

+12. In fact: (i) no lawyer on behalf of the Debtor or any of the Guarantors contacted RBC's lawyers until 11 days later on February 18, 2025; and (ii) even then, the contacting lawyer advised that "our office is in the process of being retained by the [Debtor]."
+Davé Affidavit, supra at paras.
+16-17.

+13. There has been no contact with this lawyer since February 19, 2025, and no notice of appearance has been filed by this lawyer or any other lawyer on behalf of the Debtor.
+Davé Affidavit, supra at para.
+18.

+5

+14. RBC also commenced and served a separate claim in February 2025 against the Guaranters in respect of the Guarantee (the "Guarantee Claim").
+No response to the Guarantee Claim has been received.

+Davé Affidavit, supra at para.
+19.

+15. Neither the Demanded Indebtedness nor the Indebtedness has been repaid, in full or in part.
+Davé Affidavit, supra at para.
+20.

+16. At this stage, RBC has lost faith in the Debtor's management and believes that the only prudent and reasonable path forward is to take any and all steps necessary to protect the Property by having a receiver appointed.
 It is within RBC's rights under its security to do so.
-Foster Affidavit, supra at para.
-16. PART III - ISSUE 16.
-The issue to be determined on this application is whether it is just and convenient for this Court to appoint Spergel as receiver over the Property.
-PART IV - LAW AND ARGUMENT The Test for Appointing a Receiver 17.
-RBC seeks the appointment of a receiver pursuant to subsection 243(1) of the BIA and section 101 of the Courts of Justice Act (Ontario) (the "CJA").
-Both statutes enable the Court to appoint a receiver and manager where such appointment is "just or convenient."
+Davé Affidavit, supra at para.
+21.

+PART III - ISSUE

+17. The issue to be determined on this application is whether it is just and convenient for this Court to appoint Spergel as receiver over the Property.

+PART IV - LAW AND ARGUMENT

+The Test for Appointing a Receiver

+18. RBC seeks the appointment of a receiver pursuant to subsection 243(1) of the BIA and section 101 of the Courts of Justice Act (Ontario) (the "CJA").
+Both statutes enable the Court to appoint a receiver where such appointment is "just or convenient."

 BIA, s 243(1); CJA, s 101.